ZizouHuweidi/ZizouHuweidi/README.md

 Software Engineering student and Open Source Enthusiaist.
 Interested in fullstack development and DevOps

-Currently learning React, Typescript and Golang
+Currently learning Typescript, Golang and React

 And btw, I use Arch